 During combustion gases are released which are first sent to the catalytic converter before being expelled to the air.
 The catalytic converter will remove harmful hydrocarbons from the gases so that what is expelled is environmentally friendly.

-It can be worrying seeing water dripping from your exhaust.
-Most of the time it is not a cause of concern as the water is what had condensed in the exhaust pipes but other times it could be a symptom for serious engine trouble.
+It can be worrying to see water dripping from your exhaust.
+Most of the time it is not a cause of concern as the water is what had condensed in the exhaust pipes but other times it could be a symptom of serious engine trouble.

 What are some possible causes for water dripping from exhaust?